ekaterinailin/AltaiPony/paper.md

 # Functionality

-`AltaiPony` is based on `lightkurve` [@lightkurve2018], and can access most features that are implemented in it, which makes it an accessible tool for new users who are already familiar with the software. `lightkurve` is a versatile Python package for light curve handling that includes visualization, basic tools for de-trending, transit detection, and asteroseismology.
+`AltaiPony` is based on `lightkurve` [@lightkurve2018], and can access most methods that are implemented in it, which makes it an accessible tool for new users who are already familiar with the software. `lightkurve` is a versatile Python package for light curve handling that includes visualization, basic tools for de-trending, transit detection, and asteroseismology.
 It is the most widely